mugisha-blaine/weather_api/API/README.md

-#Weather APP Desccription
+# Weather APP Description
 I created web application that lets user insert name of city.
 After it generates weather information from OpenWeatherApi of that chosen city.

-##Technologies that are used in my application
+## Technologies that are used in my application
 - Python
 - Html
 - OpenWeatherApi to fetch weather information